-Sturgeon Public School Division offers two empathy programs specifically geared at early learners.
+Sturgeon Public Schools offers two empathy programs specifically geared at early learners.
 Seeds of Empathy is designed for preschool and Kindergarten aged children, while Roots of Empathy is geared toward Grade 1 students.

 Both empathy programs involve bringing a baby (two to four months old at the beginning of the program) with his/her parent to visit the children in the classroom.
 The baby and parent visit the classroom a number of times over the year.